-Many sectors, in particular utilities, TMT and transport & travel, state that customer personalisation is an important part of their contact centre's strategy, and will directly affect the decisions made about the investments made in future.
+Many sectors, in particular utilities and TMT, state that customer personalisation is an important part of their contact centre's strategy, and will directly affect the decisions made about the investments made in future.

-Personalisation was seen to be somewhat more important for large contact centres, with 26% rating it as 9 or 10, compared to around 15% of small and medium operations.
-19% of service-focused contact centres rate personalisation at 9 or 10, compared to only 3% of sales respondents.
-Inbound operations are more likely than outbound to consider it important.
+Personalisation was seen to be somewhat more important for large contact centres, with 31% rating it as 9 or 10, compared to less than 10% of small and medium operations.